gilt/kairos/README.md

 ## Contributing

-We use grunt for running tests and such, so, if you want to contribute, you should to install grunt's cli `sudo npm install -g grunt-cli`.
+We use grunt for running tests and such, so, if you want to contribute, you should to install grunts cli `sudo npm install -g grunt-cli`.
 Once you have done so, you can run any of our grunt tasks: `grunt watch`, `grunt test`, `grunt build`, `grunt release:(major or minor or patch)`